-Can you talk about your responsibilities as Clinical Intern at the Excel Treatment Center?
+What did you do as Clinical Intern at the Excel Treatment Center?

 In that role I helped to run the outpatient groups for individuals with substance abuse issues or other problems.
 I would also do individual therapy sessions.
 This helped me learn the ropes by giving me experience with being in the room with someone.
 A lot of my work in case management helped out with this role and the practical component of mental health counseling.

 It’s more of a community counseling center where we treat all types of mental health issues, not just substance abuse.
-With Clear Conscience Counseling, I used to go to into children’s homes or in communities and provide mobile counseling services.
+With Clear Conscience Counseling, I go into children’s homes or in communities and provide mobile counseling services.

 There is still a stigma attached to mental health, how can we work to overcome this?

 I think the solution is more longitudinal.
-You have to start with younger generations.
-Youth should be taught to value their feelings and they should be exposed to counseling and other health services.
-Young people need to learn that counselors are not there to change them, but rather to help them.
+You have to start early.
+Young people should be taught to value their feelings and exposed to counseling and other health services.
+They need to learn that counselors are not there to change them, but rather to help them.

 What do you feel is the key to your success?